Combine Northern Spain and Portugal by rail, experiencing the history and gastronomy of Galicia and Porto, with the viticulture of the Douro Valley

 - Complimentary UK airport departure lounge access

 - Return flights into La Coruña, and returning from Porto

 - 10 nights accommodation on a BB basis

 - Half day private-guided walking tour of Porto with 1 hour Rabelo Boat cruise

-- Port wine cellar visits and Rabelo Boat cruise in Pinhão
+- Self-guided Port wine cellar visit with tasting and Rabelo Boat cruise in Pinhão

 - Train tickets between all itinerary points (2nd class - upgrades to first class available on certain journeys)

 - Private airport departure transfer to Porto airport

 Prices are per person based on two people sharing a twin/double room; prices are subject to availability and possible change; normal booking conditions apply.

 Meet our experts